keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/usage-customization.md

     pub auto_delete_drop: Option<bool>,
     /// When this drop is deleted and it is the owner's *last* drop, automatically withdraw their balance. pub auto_withdraw: Option<bool>,
+    /// When calling `create_account` on the root account, which keypom args should be attached to the payload. pub account_creation_fields: Option<KeypomArgs>,
 }
 ```